-The Lillie M. Newton Hornsby Award recognizes the best unpublished, original essay by a Black woman undergraduate student pursuing a degree in History or related field.
-The winners will be notified by mid-September, and she/they will be honored at our business meeting.
+The Lillie M. Newton Hornsby Award recognizes the best unpublished, original essay about Black women in any country and region of the world and in any time period by a Black woman (cis and trans+) pursuing a degree in History or a related field.
+The submission deadline is 11:59 pm CST on June 30, 2024.
+Winners will be notified by October 31, 2024, and she/they will be honored at our annual business meeting to be held in December 2024.

 The nominated essay must:

-• be wholly focused on some aspect of history on Black women in the U.S. and/or African Diaspora
+• be wholly focused on some aspect of the history of Black women in the U.S. and/or African Diaspora

 • involve interpretation of primary sources